Suicide bomber kills one in Algeria attack

 The attack was the first at the gendarmes headquarters in Ouargla, some 90 km (55 miles) from Algeria's main oil town of Hassi Messaouad and 475 km south of the capital Algiers.

 The attack took place at around 5:00 a.m.
-(05:00 a.m.
-British time) and damaged the main entrance and nearby buildings, the official APS news agency reported.
+(0400 GMT) and damaged the main entrance and nearby buildings, the official APS news agency reported.

 It was not immediately clear who was behind the attack but al Qaeda's North African wing, al Qaeda in the Islamic Maghreb (AQIM), has for years been waging an insurgency in Algeria and neighbouring countries.
 It frequently targets security forces.